OpenSLO/OpenSLO/README.md

   name: string
   displayName: string # optional
 spec:
-  thresholdMetric: # either thresholdMetric or ratioMetric should be provided
+  thresholdMetric: # either thresholdMetric or ratioMetric must be provided
     metricSource:
       metricSourceRef: string # optional, this field can be used to refer to DataSource object
       type: string # optional, this field describes predefined metric source type e.g. Prometheus, Datadog, etc.
       spec:
         # arbitrary chosen fields for every data source type to make it comfortable to use
         # anything that is valid YAML can be put here.
-  ratioMetric: # either thresholdMetric or ratioMetric should be provided
+  ratioMetric: # either thresholdMetric or ratioMetric must be provided
     counter: true | false # true if the metric is a monotonically increasing counter,
                           # or false, if it is a single number that can arbitrarily go up or down
-    good: # the numerator
+    good: # the numerator, either "good" or "bad" must be provided
       metricSource:
         metricSourceRef: string # optional
         type: string # optional
         spec:
           # arbitrary chosen fields for every data source type to make it comfortable to use.
-    bad: # the numerator, required when "good" is not set
+    bad: # the numerator, either "good" or "bad" must be provided
       metricSource:
         metricSourceRef: string # optional
         type: string # optional
         spec:
           # arbitrary chosen fields for every data source type to make it comfortable to use.
-    total: # the denominator
+    total: # the denominator, required
       metricSource:
         metricSourceRef: string # optional
         type: string # optional